DavidLeoni/divercli/docs/Commands.md

 You can import one or more XMLs with the `import-xml` command.

 For example, here we first create a database with Wordnet inside, and then import the resource `smartphones.xml` which depends upon Wordnet.
-Process takes some time as database is normalized and transitive closure is computed ([more info](http://diversicon-kb.eu/manual/diversicon-core/index.html#xml-import)):
+Process takes some time as database is normalized and transitive closure is computed (<a href="http://diversicon-kb.eu/manual/diversicon-core/latest/Operations.html#xml-import">more info</a>):

 $eval{wn31.init}